MahmudulAlam/Subitizing/README.md

 ```

 <p align="justify">
-Along with that, we need the <b>hrr</b> library that implements the vector symbolic architecture called Holographic Reduced Representations (HRR) which is used to develop the hrr loss function.
+Along with that, we need the <a href="https://github.com/MahmudulAlam/Holographic-Reduced-Representations">hrr</a> library that implements the vector symbolic architecture called Holographic Reduced Representations (HRR) which is used to develop the hrr loss function.
 </p>

 ```properties